mat3rial/silver-guide-argent/en/toolkit/glossary.md

 ## Fair value

-A payment amount agreed upon by willing parties in the normal course of business, on a level playing field.
+A payment amount agreed upon by willing parties in the normal course of business, on a level playing field such as retail sales prices of local or online commerce.

 ## Input tax credit (ITC)